fhendric/Gibbosus/Annotation/README.md

 # Annotation

-Genome annotation using (i) *abinitio* gene prediction using BRAKER/AUGUSTUS, (ii) proteins from H. graminicola, (iii) transcript assembly using Stringtie and (iv) mapping of PacBio HiFi mRNA reads.
+Genome annotation using (i) *abinitio* gene prediction using BRAKER/AUGUSTUS, (ii) proteins from *H. graminicola*, (iii) transcript assembly using Stringtie and (iv) mapping of PacBio HiFi mRNA reads.
 The different types of evidence were then compined with EVidenceModeler to obtain a final set of gene predictions.

 ## Braker/Augustus